 Instructions: Use this Ogive Graph Maker to construct a cumulative frequency polygon based on a sample provided in the form of grouped data, with classes (organized in ascending order) and frequencies.
-Please type those classes and frequencies in the form below:
+Please type those classes and frequencies in the table below:

 More about this Ogive Graph Maker

-Using a cumulative polygon is a way of assessing which how the frequencies of the classes stack up in relative terms, given you yet another dimension of distribution you are studying.
+The idea of an ogive chart comes up from using a cumulative polygon is a way of assessing which how the frequencies of the classes stack up in relative terms, given you yet another dimension of distribution you are studying.

 Graphically, an ogive looks like:

 There are several steps, but it is essentially the same procedure as the one followed to construct a frequency polygon , only with an added step:

 Step 1 : You need to have the classes and their corresponding frequencies, where the classes are in ascending order.

 Step 2 : You need to construct the cumulative frequency for each class, by adding all the frequencies up to a given class.